nikmandava/CS189LateProjectT-BagofWords/README.md

 - Implement bag of words in Python
 - Implement various adjustments to standard bag-of-words (binary, negative)  to improve model performance
 - Apply bag of words to a sentiment analysis problem
+- Be able to use effecient data cleaning for the bag of words model
+- Apply the bag of words model to various different training methods students have learned
 - Apply basic knowledge of computational imaging to apply bag of words to image classification
 - Use previous exposure to featurization and multiclass classification from 16A and 61A and expand on this understanding in bag-of-words featurization
 - Use previous exposure to the idea of validation in 16A and 61A to train a model and improve test accuracy